DeathAruban/Loot-Bag-MCBE/README.md

 ```
 # Effect
 effect: ( instead, if you want to insert classic status effects, just do as in the example and if you want to insert others, just increase the value )
+On effects you can decide the time and power of the state using these parameters
+- id: ( the name of the effect you want to run )
+- time: ( how long the effect should last )
+- amplifer: ( when the effect needs to be enhanced )
+- particle: ( if you want the particles of the effect to be seen, if you set true they are not seen, if you set false they are seen )
 ```json5
  effect:{
    1:{id:'haste',time:10000,amplifer:3,particle:true},